git/git.github.io/rev_news/drafts/edition-31.md

-as that is something mechanical and best left to a machine (for the most part)", and also pointed [an email from a few years ago](https://public-inbox.org/git/20150121220903.GA10267@peff.net/) from Jeff King, alias Peff to add a new `git clang-format-diff` command to properly format patchs.
+as that is something mechanical and best left to a machine (for the most part)", and also pointed [an email from a few years ago](https://public-inbox.org/git/20150121220903.GA10267@peff.net/) from Jeff King, alias Peff to add a new `git clang-format-diff` command to properly format patches.

-He warned that, as "our code base isn't consistent", it is not possible "to come up with a config which matches" it, but said that he wants to "see how people feel" about this topic.
+He warned that, as "our code base isn't consistent", it is not possible "to come up with a config which matches" it, but said that he wanted to "see how people feel" about this topic.

 Johannes Schindelin, alias Dscho, first reacted with: